Skip to main content

 Summary

-This case challenges the Biden Administration’s cessation of border wall construction.
-It originally began as two separate cases and has had a complicated procedural history.
+This case challenged the Biden Administration’s cessation of border wall construction.
+It originally began as two separate cases and has had a long and complicated procedural history.

 In July 2021, George P. Bush filed suit on behalf of the General Land Office of the State of Texas and himself, as its Commissioner.
-Bush says that terminating border wall construction injures a farm that is tended by the Land Office, and that it violates various constitutional and statutory provisions.
-He seeks an order permanently enjoining (blocking) the Administration from stopping border wall construction.
+Bush alleged that terminating border wall construction injures a farm that is tended by the Land Office, and that it violates various constitutional and statutory provisions.
+He sought an order permanently enjoining (blocking) the Administration from stopping border wall construction.

-Three months later, the State of Texas, along with Missouri, filed a separate suit (in a different division of the Southern District of Texas) also challenging the end of border wall construction, and on largely the same legal grounds.
+Three months later, the State of Texas, along with Missouri, filed a separate suit (in a different division of the Southern District of Texas) also challenging the end of border wall construction, and on largely the same legal grounds; it was assigned to Judge Tipton.
 In November 2021, Judge Tipton transferred the Missouri case to Judge Alvarez, who was already presiding in Bush.
 The two cases were then consolidated.

 Following consolidation, the parties completed briefing on Missouri and Texas’s motion for a preliminary injunction, which requested that Judge Alvarez order the Biden Administration to resume border wall construction while the case is pending; as well as on the Biden Administration’s motions to dismiss all claims of both the Bush and Missouri plaintiffs.